danplotkin/Classifying-Breast-Cancer-Tumors-with-Keras/README.md

 ### Download Data

-Using [this](https://www.kaggle.com/datasets/vuppalaadithyasairam/ultrasound-breast-images-for-breast-cancer) link, download the train and valid folders and place them in the root directory of your .ipynb file.
+Using [this](https://www.kaggle.com/datasets/vuppalaadithyasairam/ultrasound-breast-images-for-breast-cancer) link, download the train and val folders and place them in the root directory of your .ipynb file.

 ### Source Code